Skip to main content

 Transaction Risk Prevention

-The Platform uses a risk-based approach to detect, monitor, and to reduce uncertainty associated with payment processing.
+The Platform uses a risk-based approach to detect, monitor, and reduce uncertainty associated with payment processing.
 These strategies provide comfort to Partners and Merchants when they are conducting daily business.

 You can see criteria below or within our one-pagers: